 When you eat foods that contain a lot of sodium, your body is forced to get rid of the excess as urine and sweat.
 If you already sweat excessively, eating salty foods may only compound the problem.
-To steer clear of a sweaty situation, avoid foods like cured meats, salad dressings, bacon, instant soup, potato chips, roasted nuts, and most canned foods including canned vegetables.
+That's why salty foods top our list of foods that cause sweating.

+Next up on our list of sweat-inducing foods are ones you probably could cut down on even if you don't suffer from excessive sweating...
 Processed foods typically lack the fiber and enzymes necessary for your food to digest properly.
 When foods are also high in fat, your body goes into overdrive to process them, making digestion even more difficult.
 Any time your body struggles to digest after meal, perspiration increases.

 Drinking coffee in the morning is a great way to jolt you awake.
 But what else does it do?
 When that shot of caffeine sets your central nervous system into motion, your heart rate increases and your blood pressure goes up.
 After this happens, your body begins to simulate the flight or fight response, awakening your sweat glands.
 The heat from the coffee also raises your internal body temperature, making the sweat pores open even further.

 Who doesn’t enjoy a glass of wine or cold craft beer among friends?
 Unfortunately, when one glass turns into two or three or more, your body begins to overheat.
 When your body starts to overheat, your heart rate increases and your internal body temperature rises.
 The natural reaction to cool things down and restore balance is to start sweating.
 Once the process starts, it continues until your body’s internal thermometer is normal.
 If you continue to drink, so does your body’s natural process of self-correction.

-Spicy curry, hot wings, or wasabi are a few of the spicy foods that can prompt profuse perspiration.
+Spicy curry, hot wings, or wasabi are a few of the spicy foods that can cause excessive sweating.
 These foods, among other spicy dishes, typically contain Capsaicin.
 This active compound creates a burning sensation when it comes into contact with tissue.
-When you eat spicy foods, the Capsaicin tricks the nerves that make your body feel warmer; triggering your sweat glands to start the cooling process.
-Thus, making spicy dishes among the top foods that make you sweat.
+(It's the sensation spicy-food lovers enjoy in a fiery dish.)

 Comfort foods like pasta, bread, potatoes and ice cream may be Grandma’s way of showing love, but they do more trouble than good when it comes to sweat.
 Foods that are high in carbohydrates and sugar are known to produce a significant thermic effect when eaten because they are more difficult to breakdown.

 Believe it or not, the term “meat sweats” has some credibility.
-While foods high in protein have health benefits, they also have a significant thermic effect when digested.
+While foods high in protein have health benefits, they are also thermogenic foods.
 This means they give up part of the energy they contain as heat.
 For example, to digest four bites of a delicious filet mignon steak, your body must release the equivalent of one bite as heat.

 Another common reason for sweating during or after a meal is that some excess compounds need to be flushed out of your system.
 When these compounds are flushed out of your body as sweat, the composition of your sweat changes.
 This results in a noticeably fragrant substance.